AD-SDL/wei/docs/source/pages/deployment_guide/bare_metal.rst

 Installing the WEI Python Package
 =================================

 Note on platforms: WEI is primarily developed for and tested on Linux.
 While we have tried to write it to be platform-agnostic, we do not target or test natively on Windows or Mac.
-If you are using Windows, we recommend using the `Windows Subsystem for Linux (WSL) <https://learn.microsoft.com/en-us/windows/wsl/install>`_.
+If you are using Windows, one options is using the `Windows Subsystem for Linux (WSL) <https://learn.microsoft.com/en-us/windows/wsl/install>`_.

 Installing from PyPi
 ---------------------